xdrip/xdrip_docs/docs/use/pens.md

 ### NovoPen Insulin Pen

-xDrip+ can download dosage to NovePen 6 and Echo Plus.
+xDrip+ can download dosage to NovoPen 6 and Echo Plus.
 This cannot be used if you also want to scan a Libre sensor with NFC.

 <img src="../images/M-S-NP.png" style="zoom:75%;" />